LcpMarvel/face_recognition_backend/README.md

 ```

 ## 5. face/detect
-detect faces from the image.
+Detect faces from the image.

 ### Method
 POST